webpack/webpack.js.org/src/content/guides/shimming.md

 ## Node Built-Ins

-Node built-ins, like `process`, can be polyfilled right directly from your configuration file without the use of any special loaders or plugins.
+Node built-ins, like `process`, can be polyfilled right directly from your configuration file without the use of any additional loaders or plugins.
 See the [node configuration page](/configuration/node) for more information and examples.

 ## Other Utilities